Do you have a shop?

 Essential oils have many different properties.
 They are added to my products in very safe dilutions (especially in the case of soap and bath bombs which are further diluted in water) – in line with strict safety standards for aromatherapy.

-However, it’s important to do your own research into their safety or to check with your medical practitioner before using, especially if you have any medical issues or are pregnant.
+However, it’s important to do your own research into their safety or to check with your medical practitioner before using, especially if you have any medical issues or are pregnant0 or breast feeding.

 What is my soap wrapped in?